 The symptoms of liver damage include:

-NSAIDs work slightly differently to acetaminophen as they not only relieve pain but also have anti-inflammatory effects.
+NSAIDs work slightly differently from acetaminophen as they not only relieve pain but also have anti-inflammatory effects.

-Taking NSAIDs along with alcohol is usually fine, although side effects can include an upset stomach.
+Taking NSAIDs along with alcohol is typically safe, although side effects can include an upset stomach.
 Aspirin and alcohol may cause bleeding.

-Drinking alcohol in moderation while taking acetaminophen should generally be safe as long as a person:
+Drinking alcohol in moderation while taking acetaminophen should generally be safe as long as a person takes acetaminophen as advised and does not exceed the recommended dose.